 Your occupation is also important to determine whether or not you qualify for a job displacement voucher, as workers of certain occupations are not entitled to receive the $6,000 voucher.

-Our workers compensation attorney Los Angeles also points out that your occupation and the nature of the work that you do for your employer is also critical to determine the causation of your injury or illness.
-Given that workers’ comp claims from workers of certain occupations are worth more than claims from workers of other occupations, many employers misclassify their employees in an attempt to pay less in workers’ comp.
+Our workers compensation attorney in Los Angeles also points out that your occupation and the nature of the work that you do for your employer is also critical to determine the causation of your injury or illness.
+Given that workers comp claims from workers of certain occupations are worth more than claims from workers of other occupations, many employers misclassify their employees in an attempt to pay less in workers’ comp.

 If you had a hard time figuring out a name for your occupation at the doctor’s office after your workplace injury, do not worry.
-Our experience on the job injuries attorney in Los Angeles from Law Offices of Kropach & Kropach is always ready to assist you and determine the name of your occupation based on your job duties.
+Our experience on the job injuries lawyer in Los Angeles from Law Offices of Kropach & Kropach is always ready to assist you and determine the name of your occupation based on your job duties.

 Even if you know the name of your occupation (based on what your employer told you), it is always a good idea to double check and ensure that you have not been misclassified by your employer.
 All you need to do to figure out your occupation in a workers comp case is to give our lawyers a call and provide a description of your job duties.
 Our attorneys will take it from there and make an assessment for you.